Poppy Starr Olsen

 Poppy Starr Olsen (born 1 June 2000) is an Australian regular-footed professional skateboarder.

 Skateboarding career

 Olsen became world champion in the over-14 age group in 2014 and in the over-15 age group in 2015.
 In 2016, she won the professional division of the Vans Combi Classic and became the first female Australian to compete in the Summer X Games.

 Olsen qualified for and competed in the X Games Minneapolis 2017, taking out a bronze medal in women's park.

 In July 2021, Olsen was named as part of Australia's inaugural Olympic skateboarding team to compete at the 2020 Summer Olympics in Tokyo.
-She competed in the women's park event.
+She competed in the Skateboarding at the 2020 Summer Olympics – Women's park.
 She came sixth in the Preliminary Heats and therefore competed in the final.
 She finished fifth.
 Full details are in Australia at the 2020 Summer Olympics.